fabragaMS/ADPE2E/README.md

 ## Lab Prerequisites and Deployment
 The following prerequisites must be completed before you start these labs:
     <br>- You must be connected to the internet;
-    <br>- You must have an Azure account with administrator- or controbutor-level access to your subscription.
+    <br>- You must have an Azure account with administrator- or contributor-level access to your subscription.
 If you don’t have an account, you can sign up for free following the instructions here: https://azure.microsoft.com/en-au/free/
     <br>- Lab 5 requires you to have a Twitter account.
 If you don’t have an account you can sign up for free following the instructions here: https://twitter.com/signup.
     <br>- Lab 5 requires you to have a Power BI Pro account.
 If you don’t have an account you can sign up for a 60-day trial for free here: https://powerbi.microsoft.com/en-us/power-bi-pro/
+    <br>- The approximate cost to run the resources provisioned  for the estimated duration of this workshop (2 days) is around USD 150.00.
+You can minimise the costs by turning off MDWSQLServer and MDWDataGateway VMs and also the MDWASQLDW Azure SQL Data Warehouse after Lab 2 as they are no longer required for the remaining labs.

 ## Lab Guide